blazjerman/DDC-Manual/overview.md

 You can find the full schematic of the clock here:
 [📄 View Clock Schematic (PDF)](/files/scheme.pdf)

-Below is a detailed description of each chamber.
+Below is a simple description of each chamber.

 ### Power Supply